 Trust and confidence are key components of the clinician-patient relationship.
 There are many benefits that can accrue from a trusting relationship, including open communication of information, improved adherence to medical advice, improvement of health outcomes and better patient experience.

 The national patient experience surveys ask service users whether they have confidence and trust in the doctors, nurses and other clinicians treating them, the results of which we explore here.

 Several national patient surveys ask service users whether they have confidence and trust in clinicians.
 It is useful to compare people's responses to understand how patient experience varies across NHS services.

 The differences in responses between the surveys may reflect the demographics of respondents, as well as their experience of services.
 For example, older people tend to respond more positively in surveys, and a higher proportion of inpatients are in older age groups compared with maternity service users.
 Additionally, while the most recent results for each survey are presented here, they were carried out in different time periods.

 Adult Inpatient Survey respondents are asked, “Did you have confidence and trust in the doctors treating you?”
-Answers to this question have remained largely stable over time.
-From 2009 to 2019, the proportion of respondents who ‘always’ had confidence and trust in the doctors treating them remained between 77% and 80%, and those who did not have confidence and trust fluctuated at around 4%.
+Between 2009 and 2019, answers to this question remained largely stable.
+The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them remained between 77% and 80%, and those who did not have confidence and trust fluctuated at around 4%.

 The survey also asks about confidence and trust in nurses.
-The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them is consistently higher than the proportion who ‘always’ had confidence and trust in the nurses (data not shown).
+The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them is consistently slightly higher than the proportion who ‘always’ had confidence and trust in the nurses treating them (data not shown).

 About this data